kjolley/BIGSdb_documentation/administration.rst

 The easiest way to populate the lookup table is to do a batch update copied from a spreadsheet.
 Click the batch add (++) isolate field extended attribute values link on the curator's main page (this link will only appear once an extended attribute has been defined).
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/extended_attributes2.png